22 Dec Crafting the Cold

 “They’re so professional,” Holland adds.
 Courses flow smoothly from one jump or feature to the next.
 Riders don’t need to speed-check constantly or battle the course, he says.

-Dara Howell competing in women’s ski slopestyle final during X Games Aspen 2015, photo courtesy ESPN Images/Christian Pondella
+Dara Howell competes in the women’s ski slopestyle final at the 2015 Winter X Games, photo by Christian

 That professionalism turned the spotlight on SPT in February 2014 during the Sochi Winter Olympics.
 Skiers and riders arrived at Russia’s Rosa Khutor to find less-than-ideal conditions on the boardercross and slopestyle courses—the latter of which so unnerved Shaun White that the snowboarding legend pulled out of the event—and perhaps most tellingly in the halfpipe.